me7/realworld_svelte_nim/readme.md

 ## Frontend

-src = code for frontend using svelte
+Source code live in `src` folder.
+Build by using svelte framework see [example](https://svelte.dev/examples#each-blocks)

 `npm run dev` to start develop